No, This Email is Not from your CEO. It's a BEC Scam

 - What time of day or year is the payment being requested?
 Most finance departments ensure payments are not send during times where there will be no interruption such as a holiday or end of business day.

-- Ensure the payment is going to a vendor, supplier, person, or business your company regularly sends payments to.
+- Ensure the payment goes to a vendor, supplier, person, or business your the company regularly sends payments.
 If you are unfamiliar with the recipient of the payment, it could be fraud.

 How Can you Prevent your company and Employees from Falling Victim to a BEC Scam?

 - Educate your staff on the above criteria for spotting a BEC Scam as well as other internet scams.
 Developing good cyber security habits is essential to limiting cyber-crime.